AGoofThatCodes/AbstractFactory-Design-Pattern/README.md

 - implements the operations to create concrete product objects

 Herbivore and Carnivore(AbstractProduct)
--Declares an interface for a type f product object
+- Declares an interface for a type f product object

 Wildbeest, Lion, Bison and Wold(Product)

--Defines a product object to be created by the corresponding concrete factory(Africa and America) -Implements the AbstractProduct interface(Herbivore and Carnivore)
+- Defines a product object to be created by the corresponding concrete factory(Africa and America)
+- Implements the AbstractProduct interface(Herbivore and Carnivore)

 Animal World(Client)
--Uses interfaces by AbstractFactory and AbstractProduct classes
+- Uses interfaces by AbstractFactory and AbstractProduct classes